CodeYourFuture/CYF-Workshops/breakdown/readme.md

    {{</note>}}

 <details>
-<summary>Don't peek until you are all together
+<summary>Perhaps you said something like...
 </summary>
 - As a user, I want to draw a line and cut it in half.
 - As a user, I want to find the midpoint between me and my friend so we can meet for lunch.